 New Brunswick, NJ 08903-2681

 Chances are you have been washing your own hands for quite a while.
 All it takes is a little soap and some water, right?
-Actually, there is a bit more to hand washing.
-Find out how to wash your hands correctly and why it matters so much.
+There is a bit more to hand washing.
+Find out how to wash your hands the right way and why it matters so much.

-The single most important thing you can do to keep from getting sick and to stop the spread of disease-causing germs is to wash your hands often.
-By frequently washing your hands, you wash away germs that you may have picked up from other people or from contaminated surfaces.
-One of the most common ways people catch colds and the flu is by rubbing their noses or eyes after their hands have been contaminated with the cold or flu virus.
-More frequent hand washing may be able to reduce the spread of the these viruses.
-Some studies show that when children are taught to carefully wash their hands school absenteeism is reduced, even more so when alcohol-based hand rubs are combined with hand washing.
+The best thing you can do to keep from getting sick and to stop the spread of germs is to wash your hands often.
+This washes away germs that you may have gotten from other people or from surfaces.
+One of the most common ways people catch colds and the flu is by rubbing their noses or eyes.
+Washing your hands often can lower the spread of these viruses.

-To properly wash your hands, follow these simple steps:
+To wash your hands the right way, follow these simple steps:

 The Centers for Disease Control and Prevention

 United States Department of Health and Human Services

 Canadian National Occupation Health and Safety Resource

 Guinan M, McGuckin M, Ali Y. The effect of a comprehensive handwashing program on absenteeism in elementary schools.Am J Infect Control.
 2002 Jun;30(4):217-20.